bmarland1022/AutomationScripting/README.md

 The purpose of this project is to interact with a web platform and handle event-based participation systems utilizing Python Scripts.

-The main python modules used were pyautogui, pytesseract, Google's speech_recognition, and Python's email module

 The project contains 4 main Python scripts

 1.)
 MainBotFunctions.py